jasonsbeer/AmigaPCI/TechnicalManual.md

 2) The CPU asserts _TS for one clock and _TIP for the duration of the transfer to indicate the address and data (for write cycles) is valid.
 3) The RAM controller asserts _AS, _LDS, _UDS, and _RAMEN on the falling 7MHz edge (S1) to indicate CPU access to Agnus.
 According to Commodore technical publications, _AS should only be asserted when both C1 and C3 are low, otherwise a 7MHz wait state is to be inserted.
 4) Agnus drives _WE low for write cycles.
 5) On the rising edge of C3, Agnus drives a valid _RAS address on MA0 - MA9 (S2).
+Because the CPU is a 32 bit port, DRA0 is ignored by the RAM controller.
 6) On the rising edge of C1, Agnus drives a valid _CAS address on MA0 - MA9 (S3).
+Because the CPU is a 32 bit port, DRA0 is ignored by the RAM controller.
 7) On the first falling edge of BCLK after entering MC68000 S6, the RAM controller drives the _RAS address to the SDRAM with a bank activate command.
 8) On the next falling edge of BCLK, the RAM controller drives the _CAS address to the SDRAM with a read or write command.
 9) For read cycles, after any latency requirements, data is driven to the data bus by the SDRAM.
 Write cycles are latched immediately with the _CAS command.